tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ## Type Aliases

 We've been using object types and union types by writing them directly in type annotations.
-This is convenient, but it's common to want to use the same type more than once and refer to it by a single name.
+This is convenient, but it's common to want to use the same type more than once and refer to it by a single name via a *type alias*.

-A *type alias* is exactly that - a *name* for any *type*.
 The syntax for a type alias is:

 ```ts